Why we are told the solution is hydrogen, and when it isn’t true.

 Battery cars need energy, while fuel cell cars need a specific type of fuel in order to produce energy.
 Solar, wind, and even a hand crank can produced electricity.
 A solar mat will gradually refuel a battery vehicle in the middle of nowhere, but a fuel cell car specifically requires pressurised hydrogen.

-Environmental Risks: Hydrogen vs Battery Electric.
+Environmental Risks and problems of Hydrogen vs Battery Electric.

 There is one sustainability threat: loss of hydrogen!

-Hydrogen is not without sustainability risks.
 Remember how the Earth has insufficient mass to have retained free Hydrogen when the Earth formed?
 Well, the Earth still loses Hydrogen every year, and separating Hydrogen accelerates that process, so any leaks of Hydrogen can be the ultimate in unsustainability, as the material not just in waste form, it is gone forever.
 When burning fossil fuels, at least all the atoms are still here on Earth.
 Although Hydrogen is the most abundant element in the Universe, here on Earth, Oxygen (47%), Silicon (28%) , Aluminium (8%) and Iron (5%) are the most commonly available elements, with Hydrogen down at 0.14%.
 Water is Hydrogen and Oxygen, so simply put, the less Hydrogen, the less water.
 And we would miss the water if we lose too much Hydrogen.

 - Keep adding the chemicals for the reaction by refuelling the vehicle.

-- From steam to gasoline, diesel, LGP and even hydrogen fuel cell, this is how it has been done
+- From steam to gasoline, diesel, LGP and even hydrogen fuel cell, this is how it has been done.

 - This is how battery EVs work.